-Taking frequent time away from blogging, online business or anything else even can certainly help you to recharge those batteries and reassess where you are with things, but here’s a little tip for the future –
+Taking frequent time away from blogging, online business, or anything else even can help you to recharge those batteries and reassess where you are with things, but here’s a little tip for the future –

 Anytime you feel like taking a ‘lengthily’ break from blogging again, consider reducing your blogging frequency instead, or finding someone to assist you with your content creation or blog management.

 Right, now that you’re back to focus on blogging again, in this post I’m going to share with you some cool tips for reviving your blog.
-Because I’m sure whilst you’ve been absent, your traffic, income and blog engagement has somewhat diminished a little bit.
+Because I’m sure whilst you’ve been absent, your traffic, income and blog engagement has somewhat diminished a little bit, right?

-7 tips to help you make the best possible comeback to blogging
+7 tips to help you make the best comeback to blogging

 #1.
 Update everything